AndresAronica/SoloLearnChallenges/README.md

 I will keep them divided in the 3 categories provided by SoloLearn: Easy, Medium and Hard.

+Every class represents one challange, and at the top of the class its going to be the Task, Input Format and Output Format.

 In case you feel like I can improve my solutions in some way, I encourage you to let me know, so I can keep learning!

 In case you have any questions, feel free to ask.
 You have my contact details in my profile!